vibhavp/emacs-xkcd/README.md

 ## Via package.el (Melpa)
 emacs-xkcd is now available on [Melpa](http://melpa.milkbox.net).
 If you have added Melpa as a repository, the package can be installed by a simple `M-x package-install xkcd`.

+## Via el-get
+You can install emacs-xkcd using [el-get](https://github.com/dimitri/el-get), as well.
+To do so, just run `M-x el-get-install xkcd`.

 ## Via Github
 Clone this repository to a desired location, and add the following snippet to your .emacs:
 ```lisp